Crissium/SilverDict/README.md

 - [ ] Offer readily built static files for users unfamiliar with the front-end development process (Artefacts built with GitHub Actions are only visible to me and the URL is not permanent)
 - [X] Allow zooming in/out of the definition area
+- [ ] Click to search words in the definition
 - [ ] Make the strings translatable
 - [ ] Beautify the dialogues (help wanted!)
 - [X] GoldenDict-like dictionary group support